 - The IRA plan custodian should make the check payable to Hadassah, The Women's Zionist Organization of America, Inc., and mail it to:

 New York, New York 10268-1100

-- Please instruct the IRA plan custodian to reference your name and address on the check; otherwise, it may be difficult to identify that you are the donor when the check arrives.
+- Please instruct the IRA plan custodian to reference your name and address on the check; otherwise, it may be difficult to identify you as the donor when the check arrives.

 - If the IRA plan custodian makes the check payable to Hadassah but mails the check to you, please mail the check with a cover letter to Hadassah Fundraising, P.O.
 Box 1100, New York, New York 10268-1100.

 Please let us know!

 Contact Donor Services